jocelynthode/EpTOTester/projects/README.md

 ### Automated way (with manual data collection from the hosts)
 This way assumes you have a SSH key-pair to connect to your master.
+**Take care of adjusting values in the scripts file to your own computer!**
  ```
  ./setup_cluster.sh
  ```

 ## Run the benchmarks (on the master node)
+ **Take care of adjusting values in the scripts file to your own computer!**
 * start ~/epto/run_benchmarks.py
 * Wait for the script to complete